 Welcome to the Graduate Program in the Department of Chemical & Biomolecular Engineering at the University of Houston!

 This description contains information that will help you plan your studies at the University of Houston.
 However, we realize that no single document can cover everything.
-Useful information for new graduate students is available from the Organization of Chemical Engineering Graduate Students (OChEGS), in the Dean's summary of policies and procedures, and on the departmental web page.
-General information about graduate programs can be found in the current University of Houston Graduate Catalog.
-Current course offerings are listed in the UH academic schedule, which is updated twice each year.
-In addition, there are several channels of communication you can explore to ask questions, get help, seek advice, provide feedback, etc.: (i) your research advisor once you have one; (ii) the Director of Graduate Studies, vmdonnelly [at] uh [dot] edu (Dr. Donnelly); (iii) the Department Chairman, ramanan [at] uh [dot] edu (Dr. Krishnamoorti); (iv) any faculty member or instructor with whom you feel comfortable; (v) any officer of OChEGS or other students.
+Useful information for new graduate students is available on the departmental web page and in the current University of Houston Graduate Catalog.
+Additional information for admitted students can be obtained from the Organization of Chemical Engineering Graduate Students (OChEGS), and in the Dean's summary of policies and procedures.
+Current course offerings are listed in the UH academic schedule, found here, which is updated twice each year.
+In addition, the Director of Graduate Studies, Dr. Vincent Donnelly; the Department Chairman, Dr Michael Harold; or any faculty member will be happy to answer your questions or direct you to the right person.

 - M.S.
 Program

 - Ph.D.
 Dissertation Committee

 - Students with B.S.
 Degrees in Subjects Other than Chemical Engineering

 - Students with Previous M.S.
 Degrees in Chemical Engineering

 - Teaching Assistant Duties

 - Graduate Coursework and Seminar Series